XinyuKang22/kata-separation-of-concerns/sections/060_more_services.md

 Then grab the functions that relate to handling metadata and convert them to methods of that class.

 You'll notice that those methods currently accept 'configuration' info (e.g. the mongodb username and password) in their parameters.
-That configuration is implementation specific and shouldn't be controlled by the caller - it should be provided by the "Assembler" when the MetadataService is instantiated.
+That configuration is implementation specific and shouldn't be controlled by the caller - it should be provided by the Assembler when the `MetadataService` is instantiated.

 // TODO add diagram with config at creation vs parameters at usage.